 A request is sent on the following path:

-- A request to your code is received and is sent to the Endpoints Management module.
+- A request to your code is received and is sent to the Endpoints Management module within Endpoints Frameworks.

-- The request is forwarded to your code.
+- Endpoints Frameworks routes the request to your backend code.

-Use of Cloud Endpoints Frameworks without API management functionality is offered at no charge.
-API management functionality is charged according to Cloud Endpoints pricing page.
+You can use Endpoints Frameworks with or without API management functionality.
+Use of Endpoints Frameworks without API management functionality is offered at no charge.
+API management functionality is charged according to the Endpoints pricing page.

-If the service is running behind the Extensible Service Proxy, the backend code can be written in any language and framework, such as Python Flask, Java Jersey, Node.JS Express.
+If the service is running behind ESP, you can write the backend code in any language and framework, such as Python Flask, Java Jersey, or Node.js Express.
 In such environments, there is no need to use Endpoints Frameworks for API management.